-I also added a popup form and an embed form, but those convert at under 8%.
+I also added a popup form and embedded a form inside posts, but those convert at under 8%.

 Why is growing a list so darn important?

-I got a few questions from people asking when it’s the best time to start an email list.
+I’ve got a few questions from people asking when it’s the best time to start an email list.
 Honestly?
 Yesterday!
-But seriously now, I cannot stress enough on the importance of starting an email list from day ONE and here’s why:
+I cannot stress enough about the importance of starting an email list from day ONE and here’s why:

 - Your list is yours.
 Google can (and will) change their algorithm anytime.
 Social networks come and go.
 Remember MySpace?
 Facebook and Instagram constantly change their algorithm as the companies grow and move into paid content.
 But when someone gives you access to their inbox, you have their undivided attention.